eerieA/cs234-2024/README.md

 ---

-### From this author
+### By current author

-In case anyone wants more references.
+In case anyone wants to compare answers with more people.
+Again no guarantee on correctness.

 #### A1: RiverSwim